 4.2: Develop commodities and derivative markets

-The Authority was appointed as a primary regulator for spot commodities markets by Finance Act 2016.
+CMA was appointed as a primary regulator for spot commodities markets by Finance Act 2016.

-To be progressed once the commodities exchange has been established.
+This is to be progressed once the commodities exchange has been established.

-The Authority was appointed as a primary regulator for spot commodities markets (including energy) by Finance Act 2016.
+CMA was appointed as a primary regulator for spot commodities markets (including energy) by Finance Act 2016.